-This course introduces students to the latest technologies in industrial datacommunications with a focus on digital and analog signaling.
+This course introduces students to the latest technologies in industrial data communications with a focus on digital and analog signaling.
 Topics include topology, the principles of signaling on physical links, transmission media, data formatting, A-to-D conversion, multiplexing, modulation using digital data, error control, flow control and protocols.
 Special attention will be given to practical troubleshooting and problem solving of industrial data communications.
-PREREQUISITES: 605-113 - DC/AC I or 605-107 - Fundamentals of Electricity/Electronics mininmum grade C
+PREREQUISITES: Course 605-113 - DC/AC I or 605-107 - Fundamentals of Electricity/ Electronics with a minimum grade of C or TR